About the RCH National Child Health Poll

 Prof Gary L Freed

-Gary L. Freed MD, MPH is the Director of the Health Systems and Workforce Unit, Professor of Population Health at the University of Melbourne and Visiting Scholar in Health Care Policy at The Royal Children’s Hospital.
+Gary L. Freed MD, MPH is the Director of the Health Systems and Workforce Unit, Professor of Population Health at the University of Melbourne and Visiting Scholar in Health Care Policy at the RCH.
 He currently divides his time between Melbourne and Ann Arbor, Michigan where he is the Murphy Professor of Paediatrics in the School of Medicine and Professor of Health Management and Policy in the School of Public Health at the University of Michigan.
 For 15 years Prof Freed was Director of General Paediatrics and Director of the Child Health Evaluation and Research (CHEAR) Unit at the University of Michigan.
-He is a frequent consultant to state and federal agencies in the United States as well as the Institute of Medicine and the World Health Organization.
+He is a frequent consultant to state and federal agencies in the United States as well as the Institute of Medicine and the World Health Organisation.

 A.Prof Daryl Efron

 Daryl is a general and developmental-behavioural paediatrician at The Royal Children’s Hospital Melbourne, Senior Research Fellow at the Murdoch Children’s Research Institute, and Associate Professor in the University of Melbourne Department of Paediatrics.
 A.Prof Efron’s research areas include ADHD, psychopharmacology, models of care for children with developmental disorders, and the mental health service system for children and adolescents.
 He is interested in health-education interface, and also novel clinical trials e.g. medicinal cannabis for children with autism spectrum disorder.
 A.Prof Efron is on the steering groups of the Australian Paediatric Research Network and the Children’s Inpatient Research Collaboration of Australia and New Zealand.